everytrade-io/everytrade-pages/README.md

 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

 ## Version 2024.01.040958

+**New functional currencies EUR, USD, GBP portfolios and reporting.
+We are adding a new Tax Rule for legal persons in the Czech Republic.
+The activation occurs automatically for the entity with the portfolio as of 1.1.2024.**

 **The portfolio chart now remembers to select a date or interval.
 It will remain active even if you browse other categories.
 In addition, its active time period is highlighted for better clarity.**

+### New Features
+ETD-1037 [organizations] Legislative changes in CZ from 1/1/2024 - EUR, USD, GBP - functional currency.

 ### Improvements
 ETD-1057 [portfolios] Saving a time interval or portfolio point.